MaherDeeb/google-analytics-challenge/README.md

 `C:\Program Files\R\R-3.5.1\bin`<br />
 to your PATH in the environment variables<br />
 Because of the nested column "hits", the size of the data is about 27 GB.
 Therefore, we used a machine with enough memory size to process the data.
-In this script we load only 15000 rows.
-You can change the number of rows that should be loaded by changing the variable `rows_amount` in line 29

 ## How does it work:

 Run the following command:<br />